rjglasse/heatmapviz/README.md

 # About
-Visualizes heatmap data as a single image or as a movie.
+Visualizes eyetracker data as a heatmap.
+A single image of the interaction or a movie of the sequence of interactions can be generated.

+# Usage

 Data should be in [x, y, ...]
 CSV format (n.b. the first two rows are required):